-A stabilized construction entrance is a pad of aggregate underlain with filter cloth located at any point where traffic will be entering or leaving a construction site to or from a public right of way, street, alley, sidewalk, or parking area.
-The purpose of a stabilized construction entrance is to street, alley, sidewalk, or parking area.
+A stabilized construction entrance is a pad of aggregate underlain with filter cloth located at any point where traffic will be entering or leaving a construction site to or from a public right of way. street, alley, sidewalk, or parking area.
 The purpose of a stabilized construction entrance is to reduce or eliminate the tracking of sediment onto public rights of way or streets.
 Reducing tracking of sediments and other pollutants onto paved roads helps prevent deposition of sediments into local storm drains and production of airborne dust.